Rishivedula-09/rishi-vedula-mridangam-portfolio/16-matrai.md

 This experience strengthened my ability to think about structure over longer sequences rather than focusing only on short segments.

+Working with longer rhythmic cycles is helping me become more comfortable thinking about structure across longer sequences rather than focusing only on short patterns.

 ---
 ## What My Teacher Explained